AkiraGitDev/codelead-test/README.md

 ```bash
 npx expo start
 ```
+📈 Next Steps
+Planned improvements and future features:

+👍 Likes, Comments, and @Mentions functionality

+🔍 Sorting and filtering options for posts

+📄 Pagination for improved performance with large data sets

 🤝 Contact
 If you have any questions or would like to discuss anything related to this project: